 Barcelona was one of the first places we went with our baby.
 In fact it was at the end of her first holiday having previously been to Rome and on a cruise around the med.
 We had such good experiences in Rome with a baby and cruising with a baby that Barcelona had a lot to live up too and I am pleased to report it did not disappoint.
 In this guide we cover everything you need to know about visiting Barcelona with a baby from how to get around, where to stay in Barcelona with toddler, family friendly restaurants and of course the best things to do in Barcelona with a baby and a couple of things to avoid when visiting Barcelona .

-How easy is it to get around Barcelona with a baby?
+How easy is it to get around Barcelona with baby?

-One thing we did enjoy while getting around in Barcelona was using the hop on and hop off bus you might want to consider that when it is crowded you had to fold your stroller down.
+Also if you plan on using the hop on and hop off bus you might want to consider that when it is crowded you had to fold your stroller down.
 However I would definitely recommend the bus as it was a great way to get around the city and get to all the major sites without hassle.
 You can book your tickets in advance HERE

 What is the Best Time of Year to Travel to Barcelona with a Baby?

 Barcelona is a great city whatever the seasons but for traveling with a baby some times are obviously better than others.

 Visiting Barcelona in Winter

 If you choose to travel in the Winter the main tourist sites will be emptier than in peak season however you won’t be able to enjoy the beach or the pools like you can in summer months.